 The Mount defense was able to hold Fresno State off the board in the final three-plus minutes to secure the one-goal victory and improve to 4-3 on the year.
 With the loss, Fresno State moved to 4-3 overall.

 Colson registered a career-high five points on four goals and one helper on the afternoon to lead all scorers in the contest.
 Four other Mountaineers notched multi-point games, including Emily Davis and Taylor Carhart, who netted two goals apiece.
+With four draw controls in the game, Jannel Daufenbach became the Mount's all-time leader in career draws, surpassing Sarah Schaffner previous mark of 167.

 Junior net minder Jillian Petito posted a season-high 14 saves for the second consecutive game, and finished with a .583 save percentage in the tilt.